Imminent Health Hazard – Voluntary Closure Decision Tree

 Standards & compliance context

-- The template supports OSHA-style workplace safety communication by making the hazard, affected area, and immediate protective action explicit.
+- The template supports OSHA-style hazard communication by making the risk, action, and responsible party explicit.

 General regulatory context for orientation only — verify current requirements with counsel or the relevant agency before relying on this template for compliance.